 Required application materials include:

-AADSAS begins accepting applications in early June each year.
-The application deadline is October 15 each year; however, it is strongly recommended that you submit your application as soon as possible after the application cycle opens in June.
+The AADSAS application cycle opens June 1, 2022.
+IUSD will begin accepting applications at that time.
+The application deadline is October 1, 2022; however, it is strongly recommended that you submit your application as soon as possible after the application cycle opens.

-You must submit three letters of academic recommendation as part of your application.
+You must submit two letters of academic recommendation as part of your application.

-- Two of the letters must be from science faculty members under whom you studied in a college or university setting.
+One of the letters must be from science faculty member or research faculty member, under whom you studied in a university setting.

-- The third letter of choice should be from an instructor from any area of study or dentist with whom you have shadowed within the 12 months prior to the date of your application, and who is able to evaluate your skill, character, and potential for success in the program.
+The second letter may be from an academic area of study or a dentist with whom you have shadowed within the 12 months prior to the date of your application, and who is able to evaluate your skill, character, and potential for success in the program.

-- Please note that we accept only letters under the prescribed content and formatting, all others will be rejected.
+Please note that we accept only letters under the prescribed content and formatting.

 All recommendations must be submitted directly to AADSAS.
 When you fill out your AADSAS application, you will provide the names of your recommenders and their contact information, and AADSAS will contact them via email with instructions on how to submit a recommendation.
 The email will include a link to an online portal where they will upload their recommendations.

 We encourage you to let your recommenders know that they will receive an email from AADSAS with your request for a letter of academic recommendation.
-The School of Dentistry’s Office of Admissions and Student Affairs ensures that recommendations are valid by calling recommenders at random.
+The School of Dentistry’s Office of Academic Programs ensures that recommendations are valid by calling recommenders at random.